Heirloom Pieces You’ll Keep in the Family Forever

 Hermes Birkin Bag

 Hermes’ iconic Birkin Bag, introduced in 1983, is more than just a beautiful handbag—it’s also an intelligent investment.
 Analysts have suggested that the Birkin is one of the best investment opportunities in the market, beating out gold and the S&P 500 with an average annual return of 14.2% over the past few decades.
 In other words, when you pass this purse down to future generations, you pass down more than just style.
-And though Birkin bags, depending on size and material, can cost hundreds of thousands of dollars, you can make one yours for as little as little as $6250 on Fashionphile.
+And though Birkin bags, depending on size and material, can cost hundreds of thousands of dollars, you can make one yours for as little as $6250 on Fashionphile.